Cursed-Ninja/Breast-Cancer-Dataset/README.md

 # ML-model
-Machine learning models on breast cancer dataset
-In this project i used various linear regressions models on the breast cancer dataset and compared their results using python as the language.
-I used google colab for coding the model.
+In this project, I applied my knowledge of Machine Learning and predicted from the breast cancer dataset whether the cancer is malignant or benign.
+I trained the various models using different algorithms like K neighbors, Decision Tree Classifier, etc. to solve the regression problem.